Boadzie/AIScript/data-science/data-science.md

 Deep Learning is a sub-field of Machine Learning that mimick the biological brain to help machines extract insights from messy data.

+### The CRISP-DM Process Model

+Professional Data Science/ Machine Learning developement follow standards that are robust, iterative and efficient for quality data projects.
+This methodology is used heavily in industry and for small projects.
+This process helps Data Professionals to build end-to-end data solutions.

+The process is nicknamed CRISP-DM.
+The acronym stands for **Cross Industry Standard Process for Data Mining**.
+There are six different phases in the process.

+#### Phase 1 - Business Understanding

+This is the crucial initial stage of any data project.
+This phase has the following objective;

+- Business Problem definition

+- Assess and Analize Scenarios

+- Project Planning and Documentation

+#### Phase 2 - Data Understanding

+This second phase is concerned with the understanding of the data that will be used for analysis and model building.
+The objectives include;

+- Data Collection

+- Data Description

+- Exploratory Data Analysis

+- Data Quality Analysis

+#### Phase 3 - Data Preparation

+This phase involves preprocessing the data into a form that is suitable for doing analyis and build models.
+It includes cleaning, wrangling, curating and preparing data.
+Objectives include;

+- Data Integration

+- Data Wrangling

+- Attribute Generation and Selection

+#### Phase 4 - Modeling

+The fouth phase is the phase where the cleaned data is used to build models that will solve the business problem.
+Objectives includes;

+- Selecting the appropriate model for the task

+- Model Building

+- Model Evaluation and Tuning

+- Model Assessment

+#### Phase 5 - Evaluation

+This phase including measuring the model's performance(accuracy) against business goals.
+It also include the evaluation of the entire process including all the previous phases.

+#### Phase 6 - Deployment

+The final phase involves deploying the model to production enviroment for users to access it.
+It also includes plans for monitering and maintenance.

+---

 ##### references

 1. [https://www.amazon.com/Practical-Machine-Learning-Python-Problem-Solvers/dp/1484232062](https://www.amazon.com/Practical-Machine-Learning-Python-Problem-Solvers/dp/1484232062)